 Going Underground in the Independence Palace

-Most fascinating of all the building is the basement with its telecommunications centre, war room and warren of underground tunnels.
+Most fascinating of all the building is the basement with its telecommunications centre, war room and a warren of underground tunnels.

 The war command room has original maps on its walls, hulking fans loom, archaic telecommunications equipment sits on desk and war propaganda materials hang from the walls.